-Plan and manage your meeting agendas with our template and tips
+Plan and manage your meetings with our meeting agenda template

-- Include the goal of the meeting.
+- Include the meeting goal.
 Get your meeting attendees in the right frame of mind by setting and clearly communicating what you intend to get out of the meeting.
 What do you want to discuss?
 What results do you need from that discussion?
 Why is this specific group of people present?

 - Share it with attendees in advance.
 Before your meeting, share your agenda with attendees so they know what you plan to discuss and, once the meeting begins, you all can jump right into resources.

-Also consider where you’re hosting your meeting agenda.
-By housing it in a collaborative project management tool, such as Asana, you can invite teammates to view and add to meeting agendas in advance and add action items to follow up on later.
-Get started with Asana’s meeting agenda template today.
+Also, consider where you’re hosting your meeting agenda.
+By housing it in a collaborative work management tool, such as Asana, you can invite teammates to view and add to your meeting agenda in advance and add action items to follow up on later.
+Get started with a meeting agenda template today.